 It’s easily the size of the Bible when we talk about hemp fabrics uses.
-This wonder fibre comes with a raft of applications featuring knitted, handloom, blended, woven and non-woven materials:
+This wonder fiber comes with a raft of applications featuring knitted, handloom, blended, woven, and non-woven materials:

 Handlooms: Produced by textile craftsmen, fabrics are made with different shapes and sizes.
 Handloom products range from wearable to home decor.

-Woven & Non-woven: The textile materials are woven to prepare clothing, bags, home mats and apparels with soft fabrics whereas rough fibres are used for making canvas, ropes and heavy-duty industrial purpose cases.
+Woven & Non-woven: The textile materials are woven to prepare clothing, bags, home mats, and apparel with soft fabrics whereas rough fibers are used for making canvas, ropes, and heavy-duty industrial purpose cases.

-Blending: Hemp fibre perfectly suits with Cotton, Silk, Linen, Wool, Bamboo fibre, and even artificial fabrics such as Polyester or any other synthetic fibres.
-When formulated with gentle proportions, material strength and quality is only going to be more valuable.
+Blending: Hemp fiber perfectly suits with Cotton, Silk, Linen, Wool, Bamboo fiber, and even artificial fabrics such as Polyester or any other synthetic fibers.
+When formulated with gentle proportions, material strength and quality are only going to be more valuable.

 Hemp Fabric Properties

 Dyed colors are vibrant and long-lasting